mrrusof/snippets/java/oca8/ch5/README.md

 1: class RacingCar extends Car {
 2:   public RacingCar() {
-3:     // A call to Car() will happen before
+3:     // A call to Car() will happen before executing the following line.
-4:     // executing the following line.
+4:     // That call breaks the program.
 5:     System.out.println("RacingCar() does nothing.");
 6:   }
 7: }